Skip to content

 └── Scheduled tasks

-└── HistoryCollapseTask apps/desktop/src-tauri/src/history_collapse.rs
+├── HistoryCollapseTask apps/desktop/src-tauri/src/history_collapse.rs

-Prunes event_log entries beyond retention window (24h interval)
+│ Prunes event_log entries beyond retention window (24h interval)

-1. Workspace open: A new TaskRunner is created in open_workspace_async().
+1. Workspace open — a new TaskRunner is created in open_workspace_async().
 Tasks are registered before start() is called.

-2. Running: The runner spawns a supervisor tokio task that owns all child task join handles.
+2. Running — the runner spawns a supervisor tokio task that owns all child task join handles.
 Each task runs in its own tokio task with structured tracing spans.

-3. Workspace close: The runner is taken from AppState.managers.task_runner and shutdown_and_wait() is called with a bounded timeout (5 seconds).
+3. Workspace close — the runner is taken from AppState.managers.task_runner and shutdown_and_wait() is called with a bounded timeout (5 seconds).
 The CancellationToken signals all tasks to stop.

-4. App exit: The same shutdown sequence runs in the Tauri on_event(CloseRequested) handler.
+4. App exit — the same shutdown sequence runs in the Tauri on_event(CloseRequested) handler.
 If the runner is dropped without explicit shutdown, the Drop impl cancels all tasks (fire-and-forget).

 AppState